-To retain Bill numbering in your CSV file, please ensure Custom transaction numbers is turned On.
+To retain bill numbering in your CSV file, ensure custom transaction numbers is turned on.
+To turn it on:

-- Go to Settings ⚙️, then select Account and Settings.
+- Go to Settings ⚙️ and select Account and settings.

 - Select Sales.

-- In the Sales form content section, select the Edit ✎ icon and change Custom transaction numbers from Off to On.
+- In the Sales form content section, select the edit icon ✎, and turn on Custom transaction numbers.